-OCFA is responsible for providing fire protection for the Bobcat Ridge Preserve.
-As shown in Table 10, the nearest fire station is OCFA Station #42, on Ridgeline Road (2.1 miles from the Preserve), closely followed by OCFA Station #18, on Trabuco Canyon Road (2.2 miles from the Preserve), both of which are equipped with vehicles suitable for wildland fire response and can reach Bobcat Ridge Preserve in under 5 minutes.
+The OCFA is responsible for providing fire protection for the Trabuco Rose Preserve.
+As shown in Table 11, the nearest fire station is OCFA Station #18, on Trabuco Canyon Rd., which is equipped with vehicles suitable for wildland fire response.

 Station #18 consists of a full-time staffed engine and a reserve engine.
-Station #18 staffing also includes two trained hand crews.
+Station#18 staffing also includes two trained hand crews.
 Reserve firefighters report to the station (with maximum response time of 10 minutes) and respond on assigned fire vehicles.
-Firecrew members assigned to Station #18 in Trabuco Canyon receive training in wildland firefighting and special equipment operation.
+Reserve Firecrew members assigned to Station #18 in Trabuco Canyon receive training in wildland firefighting and special equipment operation.